Electroweak Symmetry Breaking without the $\mu^2$ Term

-In particular, setting $\Lambda=0.8\,$TeV ($\Lambda=1$\,TeV) requires only $c_6=1.8$ ($c_6=2.8$) while even $\Lambda=2\,$TeV is still possible in a rather strongly coupled setup with $c_6=11.4 < 4\pi$.\footnote{Note that UV completions could induce even larger couplings, such as $c_6\sim 16 \pi^2$.
-Note also that here and in the following we neglect small running effects in $\lambda$ and $c_6$ from the cutoff down to the electroweak scale $v$, where the potential (\ref{eq:pot}) is considered.} On the other hand, around $\cal{O}({\rm several})$ TeV, at the latest, new physics (NP) would be expected.
+In particular, setting $\Lambda=0.8\,$TeV ($\Lambda=1$\,TeV) requires only $c_6=1.8$ ($c_6=2.8$) while even $\Lambda=2\,$TeV is still possible in a rather strongly coupled setup with $c_6=11.4$.
+On the other hand, around $\cal{O}({\rm several})$ TeV, at the latest, new physics (NP) would be expected.
 If the new states are uncolored (which we will assume in the following), such mass scales clearly introduce no tension with current LHC limits.
 Moreover, we have checked that for all values of the cutoff considered above, the inclusion of a $D=8$ operator with ${\cal O}(1)$ coefficient alters the numerical results by only a few per cent or less.
-It is thus save to neglect such operators.

-We will now study more detailed the correlation between the needed size of the coefficient $c_6/\Lambda^2$ and the physical parameters in the Higgs sector, $m_h$ and $v$, stressing that only a limited part of the larger parameter space, considered before the discovery of the Higgs boson, is viable in our model.
-To finally remove the redundancy of parameters in the low energy theory, allowing for an easier discussion, we redefine
+We will now study more detailed the correlation between the needed size of the coefficient $c_6/\Lambda^2$ and the physical parameters in the Higgs sector stressing that only a limited part of the larger parameter space, considered before the discovery of the Higgs boson, is viable in our model.